FlavScents AInsights Entry for Benzyl Acetate (CAS: 140-11-4)

 8. Practical Insights for Formulators

-Benzyl acetate is valued for its ability to impart a sweet, floral character that enhances both flavor and fragrance compositions.
+Benzyl acetate is valued for its ability to impart a sweet, floral character that enhances both flavor and fragrance formulations.
 It synergizes well with other floral and fruity notes, providing depth and complexity.
-Formulators should be mindful of its volatility and potential for hydrolysis under extreme conditions.
-It is often under-utilized in formulations seeking a natural profile, despite its widespread natural occurrence.
+Common formulation pitfalls include overuse, which can lead to an overpowering or artificial aroma.
+It is often under-used in complex formulations where its subtlety can enhance the overall profile without dominating.
+Formulators should consider its volatility and potential for hydrolysis in challenging conditions.

 Citation hooks: FlavScents; industry practice